-When first becoming active in living history / reenacting as a hobby over a
+When first becoming active in living history / reenacting as a hobby almost

-decade ago, I quickly saw a need for well made, historically accurate boxes
+2 decades ago, I quickly saw a need for well made, historically accurate

-and furniture pieces to complement my impression.
-The first pieces were
+boxes and furniture pieces to complement my impression.
+The first pieces

-fairly simple, utilitarian boxes, although they were constructed without
+were fairly simple, utilitarian boxes, although they were constructed

-the use of any modern nails or fasteners.
-Most of my early customers
+without the use of any modern nails or fasteners.
+Most of my early

-were fellow reenactors who saw my work at living history events, liked
+customers were fellow reenactors who saw my work at living history

-what they saw and asked if I could make something similar for them.
+events, liked what they saw and asked if I could make something similar

 After a time, these same people began to ask for a variety of other types